fred9076/readlooong/README.md

 - Thanks to Microsoft Edge TTS for providing the text-to-speech service
 - Thanks to PaddleOCR team for the excellent OCR engine
+- Thanks to the writer of OnnxOCR to make PaddleOCR much faster
 - Thanks to EasyOCR team for the multilingual OCR support
 - Thanks to all the open-source libraries that made this project possible